-Watching entire seasons of TV shows in one sitting, drag, drugs, blonde hair, yoga, gin cocktails, Trader Joe's, marlboro 27s, Julia Child, vanilla lattes, drift compatibility, folk music, 30 Rock, tacos, Laura Marling, literary non-fiction, Natalie Dormer's face, one-minute dance parties to 90s r&b, food photography, and oxford commas.
+Watching entire seasons of TV shows in one sitting, drag, drugs, blonde hair, yoga, gin cocktails, Trader Joe's, marlboro 27s, Julia Child, vanilla lattes, intuitive eating, folk music, New Girl, tacos, Laura Marling, literary non-fiction, Margot Robbie's face, one-minute dance parties to 90s r&b, food photography, and oxford commas.

 So if you’re as into fall as I am — yoga-pants-wearing, pumpkin-latte-drinking white girl reporting for duty! — here are two kickass recipes that celebrate the season.

 1) Sweet & Spicy Chili from Iowa Girl Eats, minus the cornbread and subbing in some cheddar biscuits on top of my mug-o-chili.
 I don’t really care for chili, but this is just so dope.
 Also, it’s ready in like 25 minutes.

 2) Dark Chocolate Chip Pumpkin Cookies from Good Life Eats.
 As much as I detest the word ‘moist,’ it’s really the only way to describe these delicious little puffs of pumpkin joy.